spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/02-Day/02-Day-LessonPlan.md

 * Use student answers to facilitate a discussion on the following point:

-  * While having multiple consumers may be overkill for this small application, let the students know that in a larger application, there could be several component layers separating related components.
-In those situations, having multiple consumers would be better than passing a single context object through multiple levels of components.
+  * While having multiple providers may be overkill for this small application, let the students know that in a larger application, there could be several component layers separating related components.
+In those situations, having multiple providers would be better than passing a single context object through multiple levels of components.

 ### 12. Instructor Do: Demo Multiple Contexts (10 mins)